jameskelly33/milestone-project-1/README.md

 background: linear-gradient(105deg, rgba(50, 116, 166, 1) 0%, rgba(2, 34, 59, 1) 100%)
 ```

 Any text that laid over the background colour was given the colour of 'Aliceblue' to contrast it.
-The download button on the homepage was given a red colour to stand out against the blue background while matching the red diagonal stripe that goes through the hero image.
+The 'Book a Session' button on the homepage was given a red colour to stand out against the blue background while matching the red diagonal stripe that goes through the hero image.
 The FAQ accordion was also give a blue background colour to maintain consistency throughout the site.

 ## **Features**